swarnasn29/HexDeed/README.md

 - **Licensing and Compliance:** Verify property licenses and compliance with regulations transparently.
 - **Direct Transactions:** Buy, sell, lend, and exchange properties without intermediaries.
 - **Secure and Transparent:** All transactions are recorded on the blockchain, ensuring security and transparency.
+- **Zero Knowlegde Proofs:** the authentication of home transferring will be very safe by ZKPs, We have use Noir-lang ZKPs by aztech for that.
 ## How It Works

 1. **Register Property:** Register property ownership securely on HexDeed's decentralized platform.